 - Note the level of detail in the remarks and explanations session.

-Further, it’s highly recommend that some preliminary testing takes place on behalf of the school just to ensure that a basic level of accessibility is in place.
+It is highly recommended that some preliminary evaluation takes place on behalf of the school to ensure a basic level of accessibility is in place.

 Preliminary testing can include screen reader and keyboard testing.
 Other cautionary measures include scanning and inspecting the website for the LMS.